-The reasons behind the use of active and passive ROM and their benefits have been described numerous times previously in this paper.
+The reasons for the use of active and passive ROM and their benefits have been described numerous times previously in this paper.
 There are contraindications to ROM, however, that we must consider.
 Most notably, ROM should not be performed when the motion is disruptive to the healing process (Kidd 2001).

 Limitations of contractile tissue can also be treated with both inhibition techniques and passive stretching (ROM is not synonymous with stretching.
 However, stretching was mentioned here because it can help increase one's ROM.)
 Strain-Counter strain is an inhibition technique in which you "re-educate" the injured muscle.
 This technique is very gentle and non-traumatic for both the patient and the operator (Randall 2002).
 It involves moving the patient's limb away from pain, resulting in "maximal shortening of the involved muscle (hamstring, in this case) and its proprioceptors, and eventual reduction of neuromuscular firing to tonic levels."
 (Randall 2002).
 Then a slow return to the normal position (straightening of the leg) will increase the ROM.
 Slow movements are important (especially in the first 15 degrees of motion), or the benefits from the positioning will be lost (Randall 2002).